8 Common Microgreen Problems and How to Fix Them

 Another thing to consider is the use of fertilizer.
 If you are using a fertilizer mixed in with your soil or water, you may use one which doesn’t fit the purpose.
 Microgreens normally don’t need fertilizer as the growing period is so short but some mediums which don’t naturally include any nutritions may benefit from it.
 It’s always important to ensure that the fertilizer you use is prepared for microgreens.

-My microgreens are welting
+My microgreens are wilting

 If you find that your leaves are wilting it’s a sign that they are either getting to little water or over-crowded seedlings.